ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-webapp-multimodule/README.md

   $ cd artifacts
   $ mvn -Pdemo clean deploy

-Note that the artifacts jar is uploaded to S-RAMP via the Maven Wagon.
+Note that the artifacts jar is uploaded to S-RAMP via Maven.
 Then:

   $ cd ../web
   $ mvn -Pdemo clean deploy